 What does the future hold?

 There is still some way to go in converting the growing understanding of the human microbiome into applicable solutions for the prevention and treatment of microbiota-related diseases.
 One of the biggest hurdles in the years to come will be to learn how to grow and produce these bacteria, which are highly sensitive to air and have special growth requirements.
 To help overcome these barriers, Chr.
-Hansen is investing significantly in new research facilities and has entered into a partnership with leading academic institutions in the microbiome field .
+Hansen is investing significantly in new research facilities and has entered into a partnership with leading academic institutions in the human microbiome field .

 Cees de Jong, CEO of Chr.
 Hansen, says of the partnership: “Chr.
 Hansen has been a world leader in fermentation technology for 140 years, and we have one of the industry’s strongest technological platforms for the production of microbes.
 We are now using this platform to expand into new generations of microbial solutions for human health, and with these agreements in place, we can strengthen our strategic research efforts and accelerate product development.”